Redo122/Redo122/README.md

 I am a 15 year old C# developer that doesn't really know what he's doing.
 # Currently Projects:
 <a href="https://github.com/Redo122/Big-Text-Generator">Big Text Generator</a> - Finished for now.<br/>
-<a href="https://github.com/Redo122/Word-Racers">Word Racers</a> - Working on initial release.
+<a href="https://github.com/Redo122/Word-Racers">Word Racers</a> - Building and testing features.